microsoft/moaw/workshops/fabric-e2e-rag/workshop.md

 ```

-The next step is to upload the chunks to the newly created Azure AI search index.
+The next step is to upload the chunks to the newly created Azure AI Search index.
 The [Azure AI Search REST API](https://learn.microsoft.com/rest/api/searchservice/addupdate-or-delete-documents) supports up to 1000 "documents" per request.
 Note that in this case, each of our "documents" is in fact a chunk of the original file.

-In order to efficiently upload the chunks to the Azure AI search index, we'll use the `mapPartitions` function to process each partition of the dataframe.
-For each partition, the `upload_rows` function will collect 1000 rows at a time and upload them to the Azure AI search index.
+In order to efficiently upload the chunks to the Azure AI Search index, we'll use the `mapPartitions` function to process each partition of the dataframe.
+For each partition, the `upload_rows` function will collect 1000 rows at a time and upload them to the index.
 The function will then return the start and end index of the rows that were uploaded, as well as the status of the insertion, so that we know if the upload was successful or not.

 ```python
 from azure.search.documents import SearchClient